 Jiangiang Bai completed his degree in fine art and is now a professional artist and teaches art at Beijing University.
 He has had many solo exhibitions of his work throughout China but this will be the first time he has exhibited outside of his home country.

-Artists are being encouraged to draw on their creative skills for the chance to scoop a £1,000 prize.
+Artists were being encouraged to draw on their creative skills for the chance to scoop a £1,000 prize.

-Past exhibitions have attracted artists from Columbia - South America, Poland, China and Germany, as well as from throughout the UK.
+Past exhibitions had attracted artists from Columbia - South America, Poland, China and Germany, as well as from throughout the UK.